collocations.org

 direct

-The builder of the manor house is a direct ancestor of the present owner.
+The builder of the house was a direct ancestor of the present owner.

 common